Electrically switchable photonic diode empowered by chiral resonance

-The photonic diode exhibits two distinct operational modes for nonreciprocal transmission.
-The first, termed the ``pre-activated'' mode, employs continuous laser wavelength up-scanning that progressively heats the cavity, resulting in tracing of the ``high-temperature state'' due to the thermal accumulation and a preserved resonance in the bistable regime (see Fig.~\ref{fig:fig2}c--d).
+While entering the nonlinear regime, the photonic diode exhibits two distinct operational modes for non-reciprocal transmission.
+The first, termed the ``pre-activated'' mode, employs continuous laser wavelength up-scanning that progressively heats the cavity, resulting in tracing of the high-temperature state due to the thermal accumulation and a preserved resonance in the bistable regime (see Fig.~\ref{fig:fig3}a).
 This process continues until reaching maximum temperature $T_{\text{max}}$, where heat accumulation saturates.
 The second, which we call the ``independent'' mode, employs a pre-defined fixed-wavelength excitation of a cold resonator.
-While avoiding cumulative heat accumulation, the system reaches a transient critical temperature $T_{\text{critical}}$ before entering the bistable regime, before returning to its initial temperature $T_0$ along the low-temperature state trajectory (Supplementary Note~4).
-Experimental characterization of the transmission spectrum $Tr_{2}$ in Fig.~\ref{fig:fig2}d reveals that the preactivated mode follows the lower hysteresis trace, while the independent mode follows the upper hysteresis trace.
+While avoiding cumulative heat accumulation, the system reaches a transient critical temperature $T_{\text{critical}}$ before entering the bistable regime, and subsequently returning to its initial temperature $T_0$ along the low-temperature state trajectory (Supplementary Note~6).
+Experimental characterization of the transmission spectrum $Tr_{2}$ in Fig.~\ref{fig:fig3}b reveals that the preactivated mode follows the lower hysteresis trace, while the independent mode follows the upper hysteresis trace.

-Power-dependent characterization reveals striking differences between operational modes (Fig.~\ref{fig:fig2}e--f).
-In the pre-activated mode (Fig.~\ref{fig:fig2}e), asymmetric lineshapes for both injection directions emerge upon $P_\text{in}$ beyond $-7\,\mathrm{dBm}$.
-Backward injection generates larger resonance redshifts compared to forward injection, reaching a maximum $\Gamma_\text{ISO}$ of 18 dB at $P_\text{in}$ of $-3\,\mathrm{dBm}$, before degradation due to enhanced nonlinear absorption effects.
-The nonreciprocal bandwidth showed continuous expansion with increasing $P_\text{in}$.
-The nonreciprocal bandwidth expands continuously to $\sim 2.9\,\mathrm{nm}$ at 9 dBm, the upper limit of our characterization system (Supplementary Note~5).
-Notably, backreflection measurements confirm these effects (Supplementary Note~6).
-The backreflection within the nonreciprocal band upon forward injection becomes much suppressed down to the noise level, which is close to the ideal scenario of nearly reflectionless transmission without any resonance-induced perturbation.
+The power-dependent characterization reveals striking differences between two operational modes (Fig.~\ref{fig:fig3}c--d).
+In the pre-activated mode (Fig.~\ref{fig:fig3}c), asymmetric lineshapes for both injection directions emerge upon $P_\text{in}$ beyond $-7\,\mathrm{dBm}$.
+Backward injection generates larger resonance redshifts compared to forward injection, reaching a maximum $\Gamma_\text{BLO}$ of $18\,\mathrm{dB}$ at $P_\text{in}$ of $-3\,\mathrm{dBm}$, before degradation due to enhanced nonlinear absorption effects.
+The non-reciprocal bandwidth shows continuous expansion with increasing $P_\text{in}$, reaching $\sim 2.9\,\mathrm{nm}$ at $9\,\mathrm{dBm}$, which represents the upper limit of our characterization system (Supplementary Note~7).
+Notably, backreflection measurements confirm these effects (Supplementary Note~8).
+The backreflection within the non-reciprocal band upon forward injection becomes much suppressed down to the noise level, which is close to the ideal scenario of nearly reflectionless transmission without any resonance-induced perturbation.